Ktiscar1/Marketing-Group/README.md

 <img width="282" height="248" alt="image" src="https://github.com/user-attachments/assets/cb39a306-2ceb-4f3a-a6a0-dcbb4a71d910" />

-After obtaining the scores we generate an elbow plot to determine the optimal number of clusters.
-We can observe that the elbow occurs between clusters #2 and #4 meaning that the optimal number of clusters is 3.
+An elbow plot is generated to determine the optimal number of clusters.
+It is observable that the elbow occurs between clusters 2 and 4 meaning that the optimal number of clusters is 3.

 ![Elbow Plot](https://github.com/Ktiscar1/Marketing-Group/blob/e06bee0a6930fc5b661e74ce0f7954ffaef9ba1d/Elbow%20plot.png)